rubendal/Sm4sh-Calculator/README.md

 ## Calculator

 ### Recent Changes
+* Fixed - Improved distance calculation and launch visualizer can now show sliding off surfaces and multiple bouncing off on stage surfaces
 * Added - Vectoring knockback multiplier
 * Changed - On Results page maximum distance for training and vs modes is calculated instead of the one selected for the visualizer
 * Added - Detect Mega Man's Fsmash